 Farming as primary occupation of the household head: The results in Table 4 showed that farming as primary occupation of the fresh leafy consumers and the probability of the consumers' intention to buy fresh leafy vegetables had negative significant relationship at 5% and 1% levels of probability among rural and the urban households in the study area.
 This is in agreement with the theoretical expectation.
-This implies that consumers that were farmers did not intend to buy branded fresh leafy vegetables.
+This implies that consumers that were farmers did not intend to buy branded fresh leafy vegetables probably because they produced fresh leafy vegetables.
 Farming as a primary occupation has great influence on consumer purchasing behaviour.